🤷♂ 🤷♂ Lack of Access Control

-Imagine an auction contract where anyone can set the auction deadline, or an amm which allows anyone to set the fee or worseβanyone can call the pause()
+Imagine an auction contract where anyone can set the auction deadline, or an amm which allows anyone to set the fee or worse—anyone can call the `pause()` function and freeze the entire protocol, halting trading or token transfers.
+See how this such a big deal?<br>

 There are various ways of implementing access control.
 You can learn more from [openzeppelin docs](https://docs.openzeppelin.com/contracts/5.x/access-control)